 Although the overall size of the new mortgage market has shrunk considerably since 2007, the nature of competition is essentially unchanged, in that it involves defending the existing stock of balances and competing for the flow of new lending.
 Competition for new lending remains fierce and is driven by first-time buyers or next-time buyers remortgaging, changing homes or extending their mortgages.
 In most cases this is for residential purposes, although the popularity of buy-to-let has grown from a low point in 2009 (albeit volumes remain at or around one-third of their 2007 levels according to CML research).
 In recent years, based on English Housing Survey data, there has been a slight decline in the proportion of the UK population owning their own homes, from a peak of around 71% in 2003 to around 65% in 2013.
-The aftermath of the global financial crisis is still evident in the mortgage market, with more limited credit availability at higher LTV ratios and significantly improved margins over those evident in 2007.
-As such, competition is driven by a combination of price, risk profile and access to funding by lenders.
+The aftermath of the global financial crisis is still evident in the mortgage market, with more limited credit availability at higher LTV ratios, although this is improving as a result of government schemes such as Help To Buy mortgage guarantee.
+Competition is driven by a combination of price, risk profile and access to funding by lenders.